canal874/sticky-sprites/README.md

 2 editor types are available.

-## WYSIWYG
+## WYSIWYG Editor

 WYSIWYG editor has only one common mode for viewing and editing.
-You can edit rich text directly on a sticky.
+You can edit rich text directly on a card.

-* HTML is rendered on a WYSIWYG editor.
+* HTML contents is rendered in a WYSIWYG editor.
 * Text can be selected when a card is focused.
 * An editor is always shown.
 * An editor toobar is shown only when a card is focused.

-## Markup
+## Markup Editor

-Markup editor has two mode for viewing or editing.
+Markup editor has two modes for viewing or editing.
-You can edit markuped text on a built-in editor and view rendered HTML on a sticky.
+You can edit markuped text on a built-in editor and view rendered HTML on a card.

-* HTML is rendered on &lt;div id='contents'&gt;
+* HTML contents is rendered in &lt;div id='contents'&gt;
 * Text can be selected when a card is focused.
-* An editor and its toolbar are shown only when #contents is clicked.
+* An editor and its toolbar are shown only when &lt;div id='contents'&gt; is clicked.

 ## Event Trigger